What are Categorical Data?

-In categorical where individuals are placed into groups, such as gender or political affiliation, then they are summarized using the number of individuals in each group which is called the frequency or the percentage of individuals in each group (the relative frequency).
+In categorical, where individuals are placed into groups, such as gender or political affiliation, they are summarised using the number of individuals in each group, called the frequency or the percentage of individuals in each group (the relative frequency).

-You can summarize categorical data by first sorting the values according to the categories of the variable.
-Then, placing the count, amount, or percentage of each category into a summary table or into one of several types of charts.
+You can summarise categorical data by first sorting the values according to the categories of the variable.
+Then, place the count, amount, or percentage of each category into a summary table or one of several types of charts.

 What is a Summary Table?

-A summary table is a two-column table in which the category names are listed in the first column and the count, amount, or percentage of values are listed in a second column.
-Sometimes, there are additional columns that represents the same data in more than one way (for example, as counts and percentages).
+A summary table is a two-column table in which the category names are listed in the first column, and the count, amount, or percentage of values are listed in the second column.
+Sometimes, additional columns represent the same data in more than one way (for example, counts and percentages).

-If your data contains more than one categories, use a Contingency table.
+If your data contains more than one category, use a Contingency table.
 See section 5 for more on contingency tables.